“Everyone” is an engineer. Developers and testers do not work on contradictory paradigms.

 Traditionally, there was a clear demarcation between Dev and QA.
 QA would get a build which would be deployed on their QA environment and QA would then commence their smoke, sanity, functional & regression testing.
 The build would sit with the QA for a couple of days and then finally a QA sign-off on the build.

-All this changes with DevOps:
+All these changes with DevOps:

 Reactive to Proactive

 The primary role of the QA and test team traditionally has been to “Detect” faults and bugs.
 They were the last line of defense and were the gatekeepers to defect leakage.
 This was reactive.
 The QA teams now need a mindset change, they need to be “Proactive.
 What does that mean?
-Means closer collaboration with the Dev and product teams, constant checks and balances in the dev process and to an extent even acting as drivers and mentors to the overall quality of the code.
-The mantra here is “Continuous improvement”.
+This means closer collaboration with the Dev and product teams, constant checks and balances in the dev process and to an extent even acting as drivers and mentors to the overall quality of the code.
+The mantra here is “Continuous improvement”.”.

 Continuous Quality does not just mean that we check for features and verify that they work as designed but to question whether the design is the best or to a level even if we picked the right feature!